Yaakov-Belch/LearnPython/Generators.md

-# A generator lazily produces a sequence of numbers:
+# A generator lazily produces a sequence of values:

     def countdown(n):
         while n>0: